-To read the analysis in pdf format, click on the title: Oklahoma's Teacher Pay: 30th, Not 48th.
+To read the paper in pdf format, click on the title: The Profitability of Nonprofit Hospitals: Do They Really Need More Money?

 1889 Institute calls for end to funeral director and embalmer licensing - June 12, 2017 - There is no public interest justification for the continued licensure of the occupations regulated under the Oklahoma Funeral Services Licensing Act.
 Colorado does not license funeral services.
 This short study, or Policy Prescription, explains that neither of two conditions that must simultaneously exist to justify occupational licensing are present for funeral services.
 These are, first, that there must be real, significant risk for patrons, and, second, there must be little or no market and legal incentives for service providers to take proper precautions.
 To download a copy of the press release, click here.